scipy-conference/scipy_proceedings/papers/randy_paffenroth/00_paffenroth.rst

 interested in large scale robust principle component analysis [Can11]_ [Paf13]_ and non-linear dimension reduction problems [Lee07]_.
-These problem domains are mathematically subtle, computationally intensive, and lead to, in the author's opinion, rather intriguing visualization problems, which are also supported by Python through libraries such as Mayavi, as shown in the figure below.
+These problem domains are mathematically subtle, computationally intensive, and lead to, in the authors' opinion, rather intriguing visualization problems, which are also supported by Python through libraries such as Mayavi, as shown in the figure below.